Baavgai/ColossalCodingAdventure/README.md

 ## Adventure Begins

 A text adventure is, in many ways, as easy as it appears: verbiage greeting the player in response to simple commands.
 The challenge being more about content than code.
 Of course, like any programming project, unexpected complexity lies hidden, waiting to pounce and confound.
 Veteran programmers will use a much larger toolbox to solve problems: collections, enums, polymorphism, design patterns, the list goes on.
-Indeed, a text adventure framework calls strongly enough to derail the game itself almost from the beginning.
+Indeed, the siren's call to use a "text adventure framework" pulls strongly enough to derail the game itself almost from the beginning.

 Fear not!
 A text adventure needn't be too advanced for the beginner.
 The goal here is to present an example that is easily followed, riffed on, and hopefully provides a foundation for the creative programmer.